DavidGallardo/davidgallardo.github.io/_posts/case/2016-12-24-wefoundarobot-travel-blog.md

 tags:        [Wefoundarobot, blog, jekyll]
 type:        "Responsive Web Design | Developed by myself | Jekyll + GithubPages"

 excerpt:      "Because it's been a very long trip and we didn't want to lose any detail or cool story, we decided to start blogging about our journey.
-It started as a small personal project, but we wanted to return to the internet so why not sharing our knowledge with others? "
+It started as a small personal project, but we wanted to return to the internet so, why not sharing our knowledge with others?"
 ---

 # Title